dimer116/YOLOv3-for-Particle-Tracking/README.md

 # YOLOv3-for-Particle-Tracking

-This repository contains the code for Bachelor's thesis: Karakterisering och spårning av nanopartiklar med djupinlärning by  Arash Darakhsh, Edvin Johansson, Simon Nilsson, Sanna Persson and Rickard Ström at Chalmers University of Technology
+This repository contains the code for the Bachelor's thesis: Karakterisering och spårning av nanopartiklar med djupinlärning by  Arash Darakhsh, Edvin Johansson, Simon Nilsson, Sanna Persson and Rickard Ström at Chalmers University of Technology